 As you’re shopping, you’ll find this information in the Summary of Benefits, a detailed chart that shows all the services the health plan covers and how much it would cost you for each type of service.

 Does a Higher Premium Mean I Pay Less Out-of-Pocket?

 The simple answer: Sometimes.

-Be sure to look at what out-of-pockets costs you’ll pay when you receive services.
+Be sure to look at what out-of-pocket costs you’ll pay when you receive services.
 You’ll also want to think about how much you anticipate using heath care services.
 If you expect to use them frequently in the plan year, you may want to pick a plan with a higher premium so you can pay less for each service.
 But if you expect to have a year of good health, it may be more affordable to choose a lower-premium option.

 Independence is proud to have served the Philadelphia region for more than 80 years.
-And we’re the only health insurance carrier in the area to continuously offer coverage on the Health Insurance Marketplace since the Affordable Care Act started in 2013
+And we’re the only health insurance carrier in the area to continuously offer coverage on the Health Insurance Marketplace since the start of the Affordable Care Act.

 Our 2023 health plans offer you the widest selection, including health plans with no deductible.
 We can help you find the best plan for your personal health, budget, and preferences.

 Your health is important to us, and we want to help take care of ALL of you — your body, your mind, and even your finances.
 That’s why your Independence health plan will offer you resources to feel supported, get rewarded, and save money.
 With the largest network of doctors and hospitals in the region, we are committed to providing you with the peace of mind that comes with an Independence Blue Cross ID card.

 Comprehensive coverage like ours helps ensure you get the care and support you need.